Antiscalant: Dispersion

 Antiscalants may also work by dispersing small-scale particles, preventing them from agglomerating and forming larger, more problematic deposits.
 Polymers are often used for their dispersing properties.

 Crystal modification

 Some antiscalants alter the crystal structure of scale-forming salts, making them less likely to adhere to surfaces and form stubborn deposits.
-At a submicroscopic level, these soft non-adherent scales with antiscalant use would appear distorted, more oval in shape and less compact.
+At a submicroscopic level, these soft non-adherent scales with antiscalant use would appear distorted, more oval in shape, and less compact.

 Applications

 Reverse osmosis and desalination

 In reverse osmosis (RO) and desalination plants, antiscalants are vital for preventing scale formation on membrane surfaces.
 Scaling can severely impair the efficiency of these processes and lead to increased maintenance costs.
 Antiscalants help maintain optimal performance and prolong the lifespan of membranes.
-Scales form in the RO or desalination plants occurs when the ionic product of sparingly dissolved salts in the concentrated flow equals or exceeds its solubility product.
+Scales form in the RO or desalination plants when the ionic product of sparingly dissolved salts in the concentrated flow equals or exceeds their solubility product.
 The extent and degree of scaling phenomena are determined not only by the supersaturation conditions that occurred, but also by the precipitation kinetics.